 The Company is a public limited company, which was incorporated in England and Wales on 5 March 2015.
 The address of its registered office is 25 Bedford Street, London, WC2E 9ES.
 The principal activity of the Group is the supply and development of telecommunication software solutions and equipment.
-These financial statements have been prepared in accordance with International Financial Reporting Standards as adopted by the European Union ("IFRSs") and IFRIC interpretations endorsed by the European Union ("EU").
+These financial statements have been prepared in accordance with International Accounting Standards in conformity with the requirements of the Companies Act 2006.
 The financial statements have been prepared under the historical cost convention, except for derivative financial instruments which are held at fair value.
 There is no material difference between the fair value of financial assets and liabilities and their carrying amount.